SEESolutions-it/DpdlEngine/README.md

  (c)opyright 2003 all rights reserved

- Dpdl is a small framework and library to encode, store, control and query data efficiently in small memory footprint applications on embedded systems, mobile devices and small microcontroller chips.
+ Dpdl is a constraint device framework and library to encode, store, control and query data efficiently in small memory footprint applications on embedded systems, mobile devices and small microcontroller chips.
  Dpdl supports common IoT protocol stacks such as Bluetooth(tm)